 My name is Falk Pollok.
-I am a Research Software Engineer at the MIT-IBM Watson AI Lab and specialize in AI Systems Integration with a focus on neuro-symbolic integration, esp. in hybrid cloud settings.
+I am a Senior Research Software Engineer at the MIT-IBM Watson AI Lab.

 - PalmQA: Question answering ensemble for e-learning and research at RWTH Aachen that was able to defeat PhDs on factoid open domain question answering tasks

 - IBM Sapphire: I was the lead developer of IBM Sapphire at the University of Michigan, a dialog system for academic advising which consisted of over 30 neural and non-neural AI services.